Donald Trump Calls Out Jeff Sessions, Saying He’s ‘Scared Stiff’ And ‘Missing In Action’ On Russia Probe

 — Donald J. Trump (@realDonaldTrump) August 11, 2018

-With the Mueller investigation having taken well over a year at this point and having cost taxpayers $17 million dollars as of the end of May this year according to Business Insider, CNN reports that there is usually a finite timeline to the proceedings.
-Though Mueller has indicted a dozen Russian nationals accused of meddling in the election, a charge which some defendants have already plead not guilty according to Politico — meaning that it is unlikely that they will ever be effectively prosecuted or questioned under duress — there is still scant hard evidence against the sitting President in Donald Trump.
+With the Mueller investigation having taken well over a year at this point and, according to Business Insider, costing taxpayers $17 million, as of the end of May this year, CNN reports that the investigation could be brought to an end by Deputy Attorney General Rod Rosenstein since there is usually a finite timeline to such proceedings.
+Though Mueller has indicted a dozen Russian nationals accused of meddling in the election, a charge to which some defendants have already pleaded not guilty, according to Politico — meaning that it is unlikely that they will ever be effectively prosecuted or questioned under duress — there is still scant hard evidence against sitting President Donald Trump.

-The midterms approach quickly, and with it, a chance for a turning of the partisan power struggle for victorious democrats — or a solidifying of the structure of the current administration in their efforts.
-Whether the MAGA agenda will prevail or that of the #resist movement and their Democratic backers remains yet to be seen.
+The midterms approach quickly, and with it, a chance for a turning of the partisan power struggle for victorious Democrats, or a solidifying of the structure of the current administration in their efforts.
+Whether the MAGA agenda will prevail or that of the hashtag resist movement and their Democratic backers remains to be seen.